thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 5. Save your changes.
 6. Repeat steps 1-5 to create more hard disks.
 7. Power on the VM
-8. After the VM is online, run the following command to prepare the HDFS disks:
+8. Once the VM is online, run the following command to prepare the HDFS disks:

     ```shell
     sudo /usr/local/scaligent/bin/prepare_disks.sh